Flow-SLM: Joint Learning of Linguistic and Acoustic Information for Spoken Language Modeling: Introduction

 In this work, we develop and investigate a new approach to jointly learn from and generate both linguistic and acoustic signals.
 Joint modeling enables access to and control over both linguistic and acoustic information, allowing the model to capture fine-grained acoustic nuances while maintaining the intended linguistic content.

-One approach to representing speech for faithful acoustic generation is to use residual vector quantization (RVQ)~\cite{zeghidour2021soundstream,defossez2024moshi,zhang2024speechtokenizer}, which tokenizes speech into multiple levels of detail.
-In this work, we propose to directly generate a real-valued vector at each timestep, using a model learned with a conditional flow matching (CFM) objective~\cite{lipman2022flow}.
-We first generate semantic tokens, and then use a CFM prediction head conditioned on the context and the semantic tokens to predict the current real-valued vector.
+We propose to directly generate a real-valued vector at each timestep, using a model learned with a conditional flow matching (CFM) objective~\cite{lipman2022flow}.
+We first generate semantic tokens, and then use a CFM prediction head conditioned on the context and the semantic tokens to predict the current real-valued vector (\autoref{fig:arch}).
 The generated vectors are then transformed into a waveform by a vocoder.
 While the semantic tokens capture linguistic content, the CFM head generates fine-grained acoustic detail.
-In contrast to predicting multiple hierarchical discrete tokens, CFM uses a simple regression objective during training, substantially reducing overhead and memory consumption (see Sec.~\ref{sec:compute}).
+In contrast to predicting multiple hierarchical discrete tokens as in residual vector quantization (RVQ) tokenizers~\cite{zeghidour2021soundstream,defossez2024moshi,zhang2024speechtokenizer}, CFM uses a simple regression objective during training, substantially reducing overhead and memory consumption (see Sec.~\ref{sec:compute}).

 We find that simply replacing discrete tokens with continuous-valued tokens compromises the generation of meaningful linguistic content, because the model learns to focus on local frame-level continuity rather than learning high-level semantic structure.
 Instead, we add a prediction head for $N$ future timesteps and find that this approach can mitigate this problem while retaining acoustic detail.